Filipcreator538813/Wrapper-offline-custom-assets-download/README.md

 ✅ True Facts You Requested:
 * ☑️ Works in all versions of Wrapper Offline
 * ☑️ Works without needing to restart Wrapper Offline
-* ☑️ Only works for Comedy World (family folder)
+* ☑️ Only works for Comedy World (Family folder)
-* ☑️ The official download sources are media fire, internet archive, or even here in github
+* ☑️ The official download sources are media fire, internet archive, and even here in github
 # 📦 What You Need
 * ✅ Wrapper Offline installed
 * ✅ A custom clothing asset pack like JCWCACV7.0 zip folder